 She continued her playing career as a three-year starting goalkeeper at Northwest University in Kirkland, WA from 2011-2014.
 During that time she was CCC Defensive Player of the Week 5x, NAIA National Defensive Player of the Week Nominee 3x, Second Team All-Conference 1x, First Team All-Conference 2x, as well as team captain and honorable mention NAIA All-American her senior year.
 Her team was regular season conference champs twice and competed in the conference final all four years.

 Patty loves the game and has been passionate about giving back since high school, coaching many camps in Montana and Washington.
 Spring 2014 she was the head coach of a Palestinian middle school girls team in Bethlehem, Israel.
 Spring 2016 she worked for the Seattle Reign before moving back to the Flathead Valley where she quickly jumped in with the Rapids and began coaching goalkeepers at Glacier.
 She has coached the U11 and U12 girls and will continue with U13 this fall, as well as assisting at Whitefish High School.
-Patty holds her USSF E License and plans to get her D License in the fall.
+Patty holds her USSF D License.

 Daniel grew up in Davis, CA and enjoyed a successful youth club career from U11-U19, winning two Northern California state championships and the U16 Triple Crown National Title with the Davis Cosmos and Sacramento United clubs, respectively.
 He was an All-Conference defenseman at Jesuit College Preparatory, which was then ranked #1 nationally by both the NSCAA and ESPN Rise FAB50 polls for Division I schools.
 At age 17, Daniel began offering individualized training sessions for Davis Youth Soccer Club athletes and trained U14 and U15 boys at the prestigious Jesuit Soccer Camp where he first fell in love with coaching the beautiful game.